 just hang out.

-And then, a walk across the street to the Canino’s Farmer’s
+And then, a walk across the street to the former Canino’s Farmer’s

-Association is a private corporation whose shareholders are the original
+Association was a private corporation whose shareholders are the original

 piñatas, and more; food products associated with Mexico like dried chiles,

 huazontle, flor de calabaza, chepil, cilantro, tropical fruits and more.
 However, the complex was purchased in 2019 with the intention of converting the area into a new venue with restaurants or food courts.
 The good news is, many of the small merchants, the fruit and vegetable vendors are still there.
 And as of January 2020, I still shop there with my favorite vendors.

 Next, cross back over the street to now renamed Granel Spices (formerly Flores Spices and still owned by the same family) (1299 Gibbs at